• Skip to primary navigation

 • Rinse and dry the zucchini.
 Trim the ends and grate them on the large holes of a box grater or with the shredder attachment of a food processor.

-• Place the zucchini shreds in a large bowl and toss with the salt.
+• Place the zucchini shreds in a large bowl and toss with 2 teaspoons of the salt.
 Let sit 15 minutes, then transfer to a large, clean kitchen towel and squeeze out as much of the liquid as you can.

 • Put the shredded, dried out zucchini in a large bowl and stir in the eggs and shallot.
 Sift in the chickpea flour, baking powder, coriander, cumin, ½ teaspoon salt, and pepper.
 Stir until combined.